 The NCTE-Routledge Research Series, copublished by the National Council of Teachers of English and Routledge, focuses on literacy studies in P-12 classroom and related contexts.
 Volumes in this series are invited publications or publications submitted in response to a call for manuscripts.
 They are primarily authored or co-authored works which are theoretically significant and broadly relevant to the P-12 literacy community.
 The series may also include occasional landmark compendiums of research.

 The scope of the series includes qualitative and quantitative methodologies; a range of perspectives and approaches (e.g., sociocultural, cognitive, feminist, linguistic, pedagogical, critical, historical, anthropological); and research on diverse populations, contexts (e.g., classrooms, school systems, families, communities), and forms of literacy (e.g., print, electronic, popular media).

 Drawing from an arts-based research and humanizing methodologies, Dywanna Smith documents transformative and liberatory spaces in ELA middle level classrooms, where students address and counteract discrimination, colorism, sizism, and body shaming.
 Grounded in an original qualitative study of ...

 November 30, 2021

-Johnson’s visionary and much-needed book is a call for the transformation of English education to embrace rather than rejects Blackness.
-Confronting the context of heightened racial violence against Black youth that continues to sweep across the United States, Johnson illuminates the ...
+Johnson’s visionary and much-needed book is a call for the transformation of English education to embrace rather than reject Blackness.
+Confronting the context of heightened racial violence against Black youth that continues to sweep across the United States, Johnson illuminates the interconnection...